blejjkbinks/minishell/readme.md

 - add debug and cute options

-- add alias like env_extra
+- add alias like env_extra, unalias

 - ignore line starting with #, is a comment

+- var='$val' needs to be expanded and trimmed of quotes

+- "which builtin" to show a list of builtins

+- minishellrc, source